tpriya14/MASLD_Subgroups/README.md

      4. `downstream_analyses.R`

 3. **Output**:
-   - Results (e.g., HRs, ORs, p-values) and figures will be saved in the `results/` directory.
+   - Results and figures will be saved in the `results/` directory.